-${\bf Fig.\,3.}$ Speedup Results - Molecular Dynamics
+Fig. 3.
+Speedup Results - Molecular Dynamics

 For the md benchmark, all versions show close performance, with little variance in the adaptive runs.
-Overhead of heuristics is negligible, even though there are fairly small loop bodies, which demonstrates satisfactory efficiency and applicability of the heuristics.
-The adaptive and feedback versions generally show higher performance between 8 and 55 cores than the manual version, but lower with 1 to 7 and 56 to 64 cores, due to cache influences of the heuristics.
+Overhead of heuristics is negligible, which demonstrates satisfactory efficiency and applicability of the heuristics.
+The adaptive and feedback versions generally show higher performance between 8 and 55 cores than the manual version, but lower with 1 to 7 and 56 to 64 cores, due to different cache behaviours affected by the heuristics.